Blue-Spirit-Studio/mSDFRenderer/README.md

 ![cover](doc/gif/SDF_spheres_animation_wo_bg.gif)

 ## Overview
-This project is an experiment that evaluates the suitability of using signed distance fields (SDF) and ray marching within an animation pipeline in Autodesk Maya.
+This project is an experiment that evaluates the suitability of using signed distance functions (SDF) and ray marching within an animation pipeline in Autodesk Maya.
 Several applications are possible.

 One potential use is during the animation stage.
 At this point in production, Maya scenes must remain highly performant.
 Because ray